Enteee/duckpond.ch/_drafts/pdml2flow.md

 ## Download, Installation and Source Code

 The newest version of the script can always be found in the [Python Package Index][pdml2flow].
-This means intalling and updating the software using [pip] should be as simple as:
+This means installing and updating the software using [pip] should be as simple as:

 ```shell
 $ sudo pip install --upgrade pdml2flow
 ```

-This will install three components systemwide:
+This will install three components system wide:

-* pdml2flow: aggregates frames to flows and converts them to either json or xml.
+* pdml2flow: aggregates frames to flows and converts them to either JSON or XML.
-* pdml2json: converts pdml frames to json.
+* pdml2json: converts pdml frames to JSON.
-* pdml2xml: converts pdml frames to xml.
+* pdml2xml: converts pdml frames to XML.

-The source code is hosted at [Github][pdml2flow-git] and automatically built using [Travis CI][pdml2flow-travis] and [Coveralls][pdml2flow-coveralls].
-Issues are beeing tracked in the [pdml2flow-issue tracker].
+The source code is hosted at [GitHub][pdml2flow-git] and automatically built using [Travis CI][pdml2flow-travis] and [Coveralls][pdml2flow-coveralls].
+Issues are being tracked in the [pdml2flow-issue tracker].

 ## Running it

 The script reads from stdin and writes to stdout, debug messages and warnings are reported to stderr.
 This allows for easy integration with [wireshark] / [tshark][tshark] [^7] as data generator and [jq] as post processor.
-Reading a `.pcap`-file is as simpe as:
+Reading a `.pcap`-file is as simple as:

 ```shell
 $ tshark -r file.pcap -T pdml | pdml2flow